Medicaid → State Stories of Medicaid Coverage → New York

 - 2017: NYS Medicaid’s Evidence Based Benefit Review Advisory Committee (EBBRAC), a committee charged with making recommendations regarding coverage of health technology or service for purposes of the medical assistance program took up the subject of the National DPP lifestyle change program at their December 2017 meeting.
 EBBRAC, in collaboration with the NYS Department of Health (DOH), commissioned the Oregon Health & Science University (OHSU) Center for evidence-based policy to produce a 58-page meta-analysis about diabetes prevention programs in Medicaid.
 After review and discussion of the analysis, the EBBRAC voted unanimously to recommend Medicaid coverage of the National DPP.

 - 2019: On April 12, 2019, NYS passed legislation that allowed for Medicaid’s coverage of the National DPP lifestyle change program within the definition of “standard coverage” for medical assistance for needy persons.
+The amendment also allowed for the creation of a new provider type, which allows CDC-recognized organizations to enroll as Medicaid providers to deliver the program.
 The legislation amended the State’s Social Services law and included the following language:

 - “PART C Section 1.
 Subdivision 2 of section 365-a of the social services law is amended by adding a new paragraph (ff) to read as follows: (ff) evidence-based prevention and support services recognized by the federal Centers for Disease Control (CDC), provided by a community-based organization, and designed to prevent individuals at risk of developing diabetes from developing Type 2 diabetes…”